ruff-drivers/usb-manager/README.md

 ### Options

-#### `attach([callback])`
+#### `attach(callback)`

-This method is used to install the specific usb device driver.
+This method will be invoked when this module is installed.
+Some initialization could be done here, for example, install a specific system driver if needed.

 - **callback:** No argument other than a possible error is given to the completion callback.
-It is optional.

-#### `detach([callback])`
+#### `detach(callback)`

-This method is used to uninstall the specific usb device driver.
+This method will be invoked when the USB module is detached.
+Some cleanup could be done here, for example, uninstall the specific usb device driver.

 - **callback:** No argument other than a possible error is given to the completion callback.
-It is optional.

 #### `createDevice(devPath, options)`

-This method is used to check whether the `devPath` belongs to the specific usb device.
+This method will be invoked when new device is plugged into USB interface.
+You should check whether the `devPath` belongs to the your own usb device.

-It returns `null` when `devPath` does not belong to the specific usb device, otherwise returns one instance of the specific usb device.
+It returns `null` when `devPath` does not belong to your usb device, otherwise returns one instance of the specific usb device.

 The `options` is the optional arguments used to construct the instance of the specific usb device.
+The application developer could pass default `options` with constructor.

 #### `cleanupDevice(device)`

-This method is used to do some cleanup work when device is unplugged from the system.

-This method is optional.
+This method will be invoked when the device is unplugged from USB interface.
+Some cleanup could done here.
+The method is optional.

 - **device:** The device object which is unplugged from the system.

 ### Extended Methods

-### `mountDevice`
+#### `mountDevice`

 This method is used to emit `mount` event when one specific usb device is plugged into the system.

-### `unmountDevice`
+#### `unmountDevice`

 This method is used to emit `unmount` event when one specific usb device is unplugged from the system.